oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 Once you see the `jhipster-registry` pods are up, set up port forwarding again so you can also monitor the status of the services in the registry UI.

-### Notes on DigitalOcean's nodes sizes and volumes
+### Notes on DigitalOcean's node sizes and volumes

 Deploying to a Kubernetes cluster on DigitalOcean's cloud can be tricky if you don't specify enough capacity from the start.

-At first, I tested the cluster with the higher size Intel nodes available for my account, `s-2vcpu-4gb-intel`, in an attempt to run the application in the default cluster configuration, a three-node cluster with a single node pool in the nyc1 region, using the latest Kubernetes version.
+At first, I tested the cluster with the higher size Intel nodes available for my account, `s-2vcpu-4gb-intel`.
+It was my attempt to run the application in the default cluster configuration, a three-node cluster with a single node pool in the nyc1 region, using the latest Kubernetes version.
 As I started to see pods not running due to `insufficient CPU`, I increased the number of nodes later.
 DigitalOcean's latest and default Kubernetes version at the moment of writing this post is 1.22.8.

 If you need to find out the reason why a pod is not running, you can get the pod events with `kubectl describe`, for example, for the `jhipster-registry-0` pod: